dominuszagare/ForgeViewerExperiment/README.md

 6. server sends the token back to the client
 7. client can now access the forge api using the token it got from the server

+# ----------------------- PROJECT STRUCTURE -------------------------
+The project is structured in the following way:
+- Evrything related to the server is in the root folder of the project (index.js, package.json, webpack.config.js, .env, .gitignore, config.js)
+- All the server endpoint are seperated into modules in the routes folder
+- All the api calls to the autodesk forge api are in the services folder
+- Ignore the node_server_code folder as it is not used

 # --------------------- DOCUMENTING ---------------------
 Check the Documentation folder for more information on how to use the project and how to document the project

+# --------------------- POSTMAN AND API DOCUMNTATION ---------------------
+Inside the documentation folder you will find a postman collection with all the api endpoints for the autodesk forge api and a postman environment file with the variables needed to run the collection.
+With this you can test out the api endpoints and see how they work.
+You can also use the collection to generate the documentation for the api endpoints using the postman-to-openapi tooling.
+Check the documentation folder for more information on how to do this.